Alaskan Culture Daily

 Alaska’s GDP has stagnated, with growth ranking near the U.S. bottom, analysis shows

-Alaska’s gross domestic product grew more slowly over the past decade than that of all other states except for one, according to a Department of Labor and Workforce Development analysis.
-The state’s GDP – the value of all goods and services – rose...
+Shipping containers are moved at the Don Young Port of Alaska on November 22, 2024.
+(Marc Lester / ADN) Alaska’s gross domestic product grew more slowly over the past decade than that of all other states except for one, according to a Department...

 Share us